 - Shoulder Injury

 - Traumatic Brain Injury

-Many car accident injuries are incredibly serious, involving long recovery periods, ongoing medical treatment, in-home care, and severe emotional trauma.
-Fortunately, in Missouri, there is help available for you if you have been injured in a car accident that was not your fault.
+Many injuries suffered in St. Louis car accidents are incredibly serious, involving long recovery periods, ongoing medical treatment, in-home care, and severe emotional trauma.
+Fortunately, in St. Louis, there is help available for you if you have been injured in a car accident that was not your fault.
 It is your legal right to file an injury claim against the person who caused the car accident.
 An experienced St. Louis car accident lawyer can help you win full compensation that you deserve to cover your damages.

 A car accident injury claim seeks compensation for such things as damage to your vehicle, your medical costs until you fully recover, any loss of earnings you may have to endure, pain and suffering, punitive damages, and other accident-related damages.
 In Missouri, there is no cap on the amount of money that can be collected in a personal injury lawsuit.

 Types of Car Accident Claims the Dixon Injury Firm Handles